What is a Contact Center? Types, Features, & Benefits

 Learn how contact centers improve service efficiency and boost customer satisfaction.

-A contact center is a hub that manages customer interactions through multiple customer service channels, from live chat to voice.
-It relies on customer service software, AI, automation, and other tools to deliver exceptional customer experience and improve agent productivity.
+A contact center is a centralized hub that manages customer interactions across all customer service channels, including live chat, email, social media, and voice.
+It uses customer service software, often enhanced with artificial intelligence (AI) and automation tools, to deliver exceptional customer experiences with speed and efficiency.

-Our research finds that 88% of customers say good customer service makes them more likely to purchase again.
-And with customer expectations on the rise, contact center experience is more critical than ever.
+Our research finds that 82% of service professionals say customer expectations are higher than they used to be.
+With expectations on the rise, having a high-quality contact center is more important than ever.

 Let’s dig into what a contact center is, why it’s important, and how contact center software can set your business up for success.